-The financial statements are presented in United States Dollars, which is also the Company's functional currency.
+The financial statements are presented in USD, which is also the Company's functional currency.
 The Company determines its own functional currency and items included in the financial statements are measured using that functional currency.

 Transactions in foreign currencies are measured in the respective functional currencies of the Company and are recorded on initial recognition in the functional currencies at exchange rates approximating those ruling at the transaction dates.
 Monetary assets and liabilities denominated in foreign currencies are translated at the rate of exchange ruling at the balance sheet date.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rates as at the dates of the initial transactions.
-Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates as the dates of the initial transactions.
+Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates as the dates are translated using the exchange rates as the dates of the initial transactions.